nf-core/methylseq/README.md

 ### `--genome`
 The reference genome to use of the analysis, needs to be one of the genome specified in the config file.
-The human `GRCh37` genome is used by default.

 See [`conf/uppmax.config`](conf/uppmax.config) for a list of the supported reference genomes and their keys.
 Common genomes that are supported are: